-A further 4 miles along the main road and we arrived at the extensive remains of Gournia spread over a low ridge, this is the most completely preserved of all Minoan towns.
+A further 4 miles along the main road and we arrived at the extensive remains of Gournia spread over a low ridge,

 We continued our drive and took the turning to follow the road to Ierapetra on the south coast.
 This road is dominated to the east by the massive Thrypti range.
 This is Crete's "waist"; at this point the island is at its narrowest, a mere 9 miles of land separating the Sea of Crete to the north from the Libyan Sea to the south.